New Zealand is still bottom trawling seamounts in our own waters, and the only nation still bottom trawling seamounts in the South Pacific high seas.

 Leave your message for Jono

-It’s an epic 1,000-mile ocean swim for a healthy ocean!
+It’s an epic ocean swim for a healthy ocean!

-Swim4TheOcean is a 1,000-mile mission – starting at North Cape at the very top of the north island of New Zealand, swimming down the entire east coast to Wellington.
-All up it’ll take about 90 days.
+Swim4TheOcean started at Waikuku Beach at North Cape at the very top of the north island – Jono is aiming to swim down the entire east coast to Wellington.
+All up it’ll likely take around three months.

 No – this is an unprecedented attempt.
 Jono’s going for the world–record longest unassisted staged swim ever.
 It is inspired by swimmers such as Lewis Pugh, UN Patron of the Oceans, whose long-distance swims span every ocean and some of the world’s most challenging waters.
 And Ross Edgley’s Great British Swim, however, unlike Edgley’s swim, Jono’s record effort will be unassisted and no-wetsuit.